nnichols/terraform-spotify/README.md

 # Terraform Spotify

-An example of Terraform's Spotify provider, from [the Spotify tutorial](https://learn.hashicorp.com/tutorials/terraform/spotify-playlist)
+An example of Terraform's Spotify provider, from [the Spotify tutorial.](https://learn.hashicorp.com/tutorials/terraform/spotify-playlist)
+This repository was made as part of a promotional contest, which has since ended- therefore, this code is archived.

 ## Listen